Meshsoft/MsLab/README.md

 # MsLab
-Under Supervision of Zesshan Brother , Inam
+Under Supervision of Zesshan Brother , Inam and Developed By Mashhood Qadeer Bhatti